***Warning, the following may contain spoilers for Youjo Senki Movie. Reader discretion is advised.***

 Also, the sound effects in this movie were simply amazing.
 It sounded like Star Wars had landed in the Wizarding World of Saving Private Ryan when there was a battle.
 I don’t know about you, but I was instantly on board.

 That notwithstanding, I wish I understood more of the story to, at least, talk about something.
 Despite that, I never got the sense Youjo Senki Movie was telling a bad narrative.
 In fact, I’m willing to bet I will actually end up liking this picture immensely.
 Therefore, I can’t wait for the chance to review this film officially.

 Be that as it may, two things concerned me while I was watching.

 First, there was this creepy Russian guy (I say “Russian” only because they were in this universe’s version of Moscow) who appeared to get a super boner (figuratively) the moment he laid eyes on Tanya.
 I can’t imagine I’m going to like him.

 Second, Youjo Senki Movie did not feel like a movie.
 Instead, it felt like season 1.5.
 While that is not an unwanted prospect, I don’t see why I needed to spend 11 dollars (add another ten for parking, thank you for that BS) for the chance to see this on the big screen.
 The animation wasn’t any better, there was no big wow factor, and I saw far better speed-sequences in Attack on Titan Season 3.
 And that last one was on TV.

-To tell you the truth, I was more blown away by the Youjo Senki series than I was with the movie.
-I’m not saying this film was bad, it probably wasn’t.
+I was more blown away by the Youjo Senki series than I was with the movie.
+I’m not saying this film was bad; it probably wasn’t.
 Still, if I had the choice, I would have just preferred a proper season two.